 Frankincense has been used for thousands of years as one of the strongest pain relievers.
 According to one study, frankincense can significantly reduce discomfort and pain by topically applying it through massage therapy.

-Tip: You can use frankincense topically when inflammation is affecting certain areas.
-Or, you can use frankincense with aromatherapy with your diffuser to help heal and relax your entire body.
+Tip: You can use frankincense topically when inflammation is affecting certain areas, or with your diffuser to help heal and relax your entire body.
 Its best paired with myrrh.

-Another one of the powerhouse essential oils, lavender has been most popularized for its relaxation benefits.
-But, did you know that lavender is also great at fighting inflammation by calming swollen and painful areas of your body?
+Lavender is another one of the powerhouse essential oils and has been most popularized for its relaxation benefits.
+Yet, did you know that lavender is also great at fighting inflammation by calming swollen and painful areas of your body?

 Tip: Put lavender in your diffuser and set it to 6 hours (or the maximum amount of time you have).
 Lavender used in aromatherapy can help encourage deep sleep, as well as relieve anxiety and stress.
 By aiding in your stress relief and sleep habits, it will help you combat chronic inflammation and reduce the risk of getting various illnesses.

-Thyme, a less-popular essential oil is another powerful inflammation-fighting oil.
+While thyme may be a less-popular essential oil, it is has powerful inflammation-fighting properties.
 Thyme lowers inflammation because of a compound inside the oil called carvacrol.
 This compound works by blocking COX-2, a common inflammatory enzyme.

 Tip: Thyme is one of the ingredients in Listerine because of its oral health benefits.
 You can use thyme oil in a natural mouthwash blend at home, or use it in your favorite recipe by adding a few drops of the essential oil.